itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/06_Bonus_Round/index.md

 <img src="../../assets/images/lab_6_custom_alert_3.png" width="500"/>

-We wil run another Load Test and review the problem that gets created for your the custom alert setup.
+We wil run another Load Test and review the Problem that gets generated from the custom alert you setup.

 ### Performance Analysis

-Lets cover another troubleshooting example via an out of the box workflow for a key service that has been impacted during the Performance Test.
+We will cover another troubleshooting example via an out of the box workflow for a key service that has been impacted during the Performance Test.

 Click "**Transactions and services**" from the Main Navigation menu.